YadavVijayan/Portfolio-Analysis-of-Five-Market-Leaders-Using-Python/README.md

-# Portfolio Analysis of Five Market Leaders
+# 📊 Portfolio Analysis of Five Market Leaders Using Python

-This project analyses a five-asset portfolio using historical Yahoo Finance data for:

-- NVDA
-- GLD
-- JPM
-- XOM
-- SPY
+## 🚀 Project Overview
+This project explores portfolio construction and optimization using Python by analyzing a combination of equities and ETFs: NVDA, JPM, XOM, SPY, and GLD.

+The objective is to understand how asset selection and diversification impact returns and risk.

+---

-## What the notebook covers
+## 📈 What This Project Covers

-- data collection with `yfinance`
+- Data collection using financial APIs
-- daily log returns
+- Log return calculations
-- annualised return and volatility
+- Annualized return and volatility estimation
-- correlation and covariance analysis
+- Correlation and covariance analysis
-- Monte Carlo simulation of 10,000 random portfolios
+- Monte Carlo portfolio simulation
-- portfolio optimisation:
-  - minimum variance portfolio
+- Portfolio optimization (Minimum Volatility & Maximum Sharpe Ratio)
+- Risk metrics including Value at Risk (VaR) and Maximum Drawdown
-  - maximum Sharpe ratio portfolio
+- Visualization of portfolio performance and efficient frontier

-- risk metrics:
-  - 95% historical 1-day VaR
+---

+## 📊 Key Visualizations

+- Efficient Frontier (Monte Carlo simulation with optimal portfolios)
-  - maximum drawdown
+- Correlation Heatmap
-  - beta versus SPY
+- Cumulative Returns of Assets

+---

-## Key improvement over the earlier version
+## 🧠 Key Insights

-The notebook fixes a major return-scaling issue in the Monte Carlo simulation.
-Annual portfolio returns are **not** multiplied by 252 twice.
+- **Risk vs Return Trade-off:** Higher returns are associated with higher volatility
+- **Diversification Benefit:** Low correlation assets (e.g., gold) reduce portfolio risk
+- **Optimization Impact:** Efficient portfolios improve risk-adjusted returns compared to equal-weight portfolios

+---

-## Tools used
+## 🛠️ Tools & Technologies

 - Python
-- pandas
+- Pandas
-- numpy
+- NumPy
-- matplotlib
+- Matplotlib
-- scipy
+- Seaborn
-- yfinance
+- yFinance

+---

+## ▶️ How to Run

+1. Clone the repository
+2. Open the notebook in Jupyter or Google Colab
+3. Run all cells to reproduce the analysis and visualizations

+---

+## 📌 Project Motivation

+This project was developed to strengthen understanding of financial data analysis, portfolio optimization techniques, and the role of data analytics in investment decision-making.

+---

-## Notes
+## 🔮 Future Improvements

-- `GLD` and `SPY` are ETFs, so this is best described as a **multi-asset portfolio analysis** rather than a pure stock-only study.
-- A 2% annual risk-free rate is used for Sharpe ratio calculations.
+- Incorporate a risk-free rate into Sharpe ratio calculations
-- Results depend on the selected historical sample period and should not be treated as investment advice.
+- Expand asset universe for better diversification
+- Compare optimization techniques (e.g., constrained optimization)
+- Backtest portfolio strategies over different time periods

+---

-## Files
+## 🤝 Feedback

-- `Portfolio Analysis of Five Market Leaders Using Python.ipynb` — cleaned and improved analysis notebook
+Feedback and suggestions are always welcome!